Enhancing Cybersecurity in Automotive IT Support: Strategies and Innovations

 “AI not only aids but also intrudes,” stated a cybersecurity expert in 2023.
 Voice assistants and advanced driver-assistance systems (ADAS) are pivotal targets.
 Hackers design harmful commands or insert misleading data to interfere with operations and endanger passenger safety.

-Ransomware attacks focusing on fleets
+Ransomware attacks targeting fleets

 Vulnerabilities in voice assistance systems